 Terracotta is Italian for ‘baked earth’ or ‘baked clay’.
-Since the earliest of times it has been widely used in building and construction.
-For example; tiles, water pipes, and in the manufacture of household pottery and ornaments.
-In its simplest form terracotta is moulded clay that is left to dry in the sun until it becomes hard.
-Terracotta in its unglazed form is very porous and for this reason when used as flooring it needs to be sealed.
-Glazed terracotta is produced when the surface is subjected to intense heat that changes the structure of the clay.
-This gives a ceramic like appearance to the tile and makes it far less porous.
-Depending on the type of clay used and on the minerals present, the colour of terracotta can vary from rich red to light brown with many shades in between.
+Since the earliest of times, it has been widely used in building and construction.
+For example; tiles, water pipes, and the manufacture of household pottery and ornaments.
+In its simplest form terracotta is molded clay that is left to dry in the sun until it becomes hard.
+Terracotta in its unglazed form is very porous and for this reason, when used as flooring it needs to be sealed.
+The glazed terracotta is produced when the surface is subjected to the intense heat that changes the structure of the clay.
+This gives a ceramic-like appearance to the tile and makes it far less porous.
+Depending on the clay used and on the minerals present, the colour of terracotta can vary from rich red to light brown with many shades in between.

 To prevent this from happening it is essential that rough terracotta is sealed.

 Although the traditional method will achieve the desired look, there are disadvantages to consider.
 First and foremost is the time involved.
-This may run to many days and even weeks.
-During this time it may not be possible to walk on the floor for fear of leaving foot prints, or carrying the linseed/turpentine mixture all over the house.
-Another thing to bear in mind is that bees wax tends to gather dust and dirt.
+This may run too many days and even weeks.
+During this time it may not be possible to walk on the floor for fear of leaving footprints or carrying the linseed/turpentine mixture all over the house.
+Another thing to bear in mind is that beeswax tends to gather dust and dirt.
 It also turns yellow over time.
 Eventually, the floor will become rather unsightly, and the only course of action available will be to strip the floor and repeat the whole process.

-For this reason most people opt to use modern synthetic sealers and waxes.
-These significantly reduce the time and effort involved and when applied as directed achieve similar -and in some cases better – results than the traditional method.
+For this reason, most people opt to use modern synthetic sealers and waxes.
+These significantly reduce the time and effort involved and when applied as directed achieve similarly -and in some cases better – results than the traditional method.

 Once the floor has been sealed and allowed some time to ‘cure’, it is now time to ‘finish’ the terracotta.
 This can be done by applying a terracotta wax.
 These are available in solid or liquid form.
-They are easy to apply and long lasting.
-Good quality ones do not ‘yellow’ as is the case with bees wax.
-They are usually available in matt, satin or gloss finishes.
+They are easy to apply and long-lasting.
+Good quality ones do not ‘yellow’ as is the case with beeswax.
+They are usually available in matt

 Glazed terracotta resists moisture and staining to a far higher degree than unglazed.
 Nevertheless, it is still a good idea to apply a sealer and a finishing product to protect it.
 There are several manufactures supplying products specifically designed for glazed terracotta so inquire at good tile and hardware stores.
 Finally, to clean glazed terracotta it is advisable to use a neutral Ph stone cleaner.